Coaching youth, young adults, and parents through emotional challenges to build confident, successful lives

 How are you?

+As a parent?
 I have a hard time saying no. I have a hard time saying yes.
 My child is off to school, now what?
 How can I get my child to try something new?
 My child is so hard on himself.
-Can kids and parents be best friends?
 My teenager won’t put down their phone.
 Did I do this?
 I’m fine— until I lose it.

-We’ll assess which you would like to make change as a parent and work on them one by one.
-You’ll learn strategies to recognize negative patterns and break them, to talk with and listen to your child or teenager, to set healthy boundaries while honoring theirs.
-We will practice skills like having difficult conversations, making tough decisions, and redefining you.
+We’ll assess the challenges you are facing as a parent and a person.
+We’ll work on them one by one.
+You’ll learn strategies to recognize and break negative pattens, to talk with and listen to your child, to reduce stress in your own life, and to confidently set healthy, consistent boundaries.
+We will practice skills like having difficult conversations, making tough decisions, and taking care of you.
 Being a parent is not easy, but there are ways you can help yourself stay calm during the storm.

 Nice to meet you

 I’m Sarah Byrnes and I’ve been a practicing educator for twenty-three years.
-There’s been a noticeable trend over the last ten years—an uptick in self-doubt and a decrease in confidence and self-regulation.
+There’s been a noticeable trend over the last ten years—an uptick in self-doubt and a decrease in confidence and self-regulation skills.
 More children are saying, “I can’t” and giving up before they even give it a try.
-Young adults are describing themselves as “stuck”—presenting as self-conscious or indecisive, not knowing how to take the action needed to make their dreams reality.
+Young adults are describing themselves as “stuck”—presenting as self-conscious or indecisive, not knowing how to take the action needed to do what they want to do.
 And parents aren’t taking care of themselves—unsure of how to set boundaries that reflect their values and stick to them, and are looking for guidance.
-As an elementary school teacher and mother of two teenage girls, this led me to pursue my certification in four coaching areas: Confidence, Mindset, Cognitive Behavioral Therapy, and Emotional Intelligence.
+As an elementary school teacher and mother of two teenage girls, this led me to pursue my certification in four coaching areas: Confidence, Mindset, Emotional Intelligence, and Cognitive Behavioral Techniques.
 I love it.
 I love talking about it and helping others create a version of themselves they feel proud of and that’s ever-changing as they grow into the best version of themselves.
 This is what I love to do and I’m looking forward to helping you, your child, or both of you Discover Peace of Mind.